Digdgeo/GeeLTERMap/README.md

 ## ToDO

-The project si almost done, but next steps would be:
+The project is almost done, but next steps should be:

 - [ ] Process phenology on the fly through geemap and GEE
 - [ ] Add Sentinel 3 data to LST tool (It can be achieved now with PyVpp)